emqx/emqx-docs/en_US/access-control/authz/ldap.md

 	MAY ( mqttPublishTopic $ mqttSubscriptionTopic $ mqttPubSubTopic  ) )

 ```
-Here defines a multivalued attribute for each action, and each attribute can occur zero or more times which just related to how many topics are allowed for this action.
+The LDAP authorizer uses an allowed-list strategy.
+Users need to define a list of topics (wildcard supported) for each action.
+An action is only allowed if its topic can match, otherwise, the LDAP authorizer will ignore it.

-Here is an LDIF example base on the above schema for OpenLDAP:
+Below is an example of LDAP authorization data specified in [LDAP Data Interchange Format (LDIF)](https://ldap.com/ldif-the-ldap-data-interchange-format/) based on the given schema for OpenLDAP:

 ```sql